Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

 You also need to define in the Load Testing Configuration file the subnetId of subnet the Load Testing service will be connected to.
 The pipeline or the GitHub action will automatically replace {subnetId} with the value of the subnetId.

-Moreover, you need to define the information related to the storage of Azure Event Hubs token in the Azure Key Vault.
-You need to define the secret name for the Event Hubs Token in the JMX file (currently 'eventhub_token'), the Azure Key Vault Name and the Key Vault secret name.
+Moreover, you need to define the information related to the storage of Microsoft Entra Id token in the Azure Key Vault.
+You need to define the secret name for the Microsoft Entra Id Token in the JMX file (currently 'eventhub_token'), the Azure Key Vault Name and the Key Vault secret name.

 All those input parameters are defined in the Load Testing configuration file in the following variables: